-- Number of children involved has changed.
+Number of children involved has changed.

     - Income of one or both parents has changed.

     If the court orders modifications, the payments will be divided between parents much like traditional child support.
 Once the amount is settled upon, the support payments are made directly to the child or, in some rare cases, directly to the school.

     What If My Child Quits School?

-Child attending school support is only required if certain criteria are met and maintained.
+    Support for a child attending school is only required if certain criteria are met and maintained.
 If the child quits school or no longer meets the requirements, the court no longer requires support.

     For the financial obligation to continue, the child must: